PVPenumaka/PVPenumaka.github.io/Netflix_Streamline_Analytics/README.md

 Use the information from the netflix_titles.xlsx file I've uploaded to populate the charts.

 **Prompt 2:**
+Present it as an HTML/CSS artifact that shows how the dashboard should look Use Chart.js to create the charts, and make sure to include JavaScript whenever necessary to process the CSV file and build the visualizations

+**Prompt 3:**
 Use overall filters for categories of Types like year added, release year,rating,type of film,country, category, director, Title search